Acid Staining Concrete Patio Floors

 Direct Colors Tinted Concrete Sealer is a one-step color and seal option that is available in solvent-based form for outdoor concrete, and at $0.19 per square foot, is the most cost effective outdoor concrete staining option available.

-If you have a stamped concrete patio, Antiquing Stain is a preferred choice.
-The cost of staining outdoor stamped concrete begins at $0.15 per square floor.
+If you have a stamped concrete patio, Antiquing Stain is the preferred choice of concrete colorant.
+The cost of staining outdoor stamped concrete starts at around $0.15 per square foot.
 This technique requires a solvent-based acrylic concrete sealer top coat and non-slip additive for the sealer which brings the cost to about $0.27 per square foot.

 Step 1: Inspect Concrete Floor

-Inspect you concrete.
 Knowing your concrete surface conditions and age are very important factors for successful staining.
-Keep the following conditions in mind when determining whether or not your slab is a good candidate for acid staining:
+Keep the following conditions in mind when determining whether or not your concrete patio is a good candidate for acid staining: